ayaahmed2058/ayaahmed2058/README.md

 - I'm Aya Ahmed from Egypt.
 - Faculty of Science, Al-Azhar University.
-- Currently, I'm Learning Mobile application development.
+- Currently, I am a student at the ITI (Information Technology Institute).
 - I also like JAVA and I'm exploring Front End development🐱‍💻.
-- I really enjoy learning Programming languages and frameworks.
-I also enjoy Implementing of designs.
-For This Moment I'm Still learning.
+- I really enjoy learning programming languages and frameworks.
+I also enjoy implementing designs.
+At the moment, I'm still learning.

 <br>